loganmccue17/neighborhood-noise/docs/METRICS.md

 [HEART Framework Google Slide](https://docs.google.com/presentation/d/11cu22YObNyXOa9RklDN5qmV9LAiE2XLkWEyBcy0Opxg/edit?slide=id.gc8216bd24_20_0#slide=id.gc8216bd24_20_0)

 ## Happiness
+- We will measure user satisfaction through in-app ratings (1–5 stars), feedback submissions, and sentiment from user comments.
+These will be collected through Firestore and Firebase Analytics to quantify how happy users feel about discovering bands and engaging with our platform.
+- After certain in-app actions (like following a band, posting an event, or attending one), prompt a quick 1–5 star or emoji rating popup (e.g., “How was your experience?”).
+Store responses in Firestore under each user_id → calculate average satisfaction per month
+- after data is collected we can then us that data to improve the app

 ## Engagement
 - The average number of times our app was visited by a user in a designated period of time can be accessed directly in Firebase Analytics.